treichhalter/CSharpMix/README.md

 ## Folder structure informations

-Organistaion of each View together with its ViewModel and Model in the same namespace e.g. XHome contains all the View, ViewModel and the Model.
+Organistaion of each View together with its ViewModel and Model in the same namespace. e.g. XHome contains all the View, ViewModel and the Model.

 ## Used NuGets Test